Are you allergic?

-There has to be enogh surfice with honey plants in area of about 3 km (2 milles) around the apiary (that is how much the bees fly in search of flowers) – one blooming tree is just not enough.
+There has to be enough honey plants in an area of about 3 km (2 miles) around the apiary (that is how much the bees fly in search of flowers) – one blooming tree is just not enough.

-You can get honey flow information from local beekeepers.
-You can also check online for plants that bloom in larger quantities in your area every year, and see if they have any significance for honey bees.
+You can get information about honey flow from local beekeepers.
+You can also check online for plants that bloom in larger quantities in your area, and see if they have any significance for honey bees.

 Do you have enough time to invest in learning and beekeeping?

-Learning is an importnat part of beekeeping, especially in the beginning.
+Learning is an important part of beekeeping, especially in the beginning.